graphql/graphql-js/README.md

 we discussed publically.
 We want to support those engineers by providing both a formal specification and a reference implementation for the system as a whole.

-To that end the target audience is not the client developer, but those who have or are actively interested in building their own GraphQL implementations and tools.
-Critically we also want feedback on system and to incorporate that feedback in our final release.
+To that end, the target audience is not the client developer, but those who have built or are actively interested in building their own GraphQL implementations and tools.
+Critically, we also want feedback on the system and to incorporate that feedback in our final release.

-In order to be broadly adopted GraphQL will have to target a wide variety of backends, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
+In order to be broadly adopted, GraphQL will have to target a wide variety of backends, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
 This technical preview marks the beginning of that process.